Director / Co-Author

 Born in London, Peter trained at the Central School of Art.
 He has created lighting designs for opera houses, dance companies and theatres across the globe, including ENO, Mariinsky, Met, ROH, RSC, Birmingham Royal Ballet, Opera North, National Theatre and in the West End and on Broadway.

-Recent engagements: The Ferryman, The Children, Escaped Alone (Royal Court) Manon Lescaut (Met), Stepping Out (West End), Carmen (The Royal Ballet/Carlos Acosta), Ghosts (Almeida/West End/BAM), Top Hat (West End/World Tour) and La Damnation de Faust (ENO/Palermo/Vlaamse Opera/Staatsoper Berlin).
+Recent engagements: The Ferryman, The Children, Escaped Alone (Royal Court/West End/Broadway) Manon Lescaut (Met), Stepping Out (West End), Carmen (The Royal Ballet/Carlos Acosta), Ghosts (Almeida/West End/BAM), Top Hat (West End/World Tour), La Damnation de Faust (ENO/Palermo/Vlaamse Opera/Staatsoper Berlin) and John (NT), Long Day’s Journey into Night (Wyndhams) and The Way of the World (Donmar Warehouse).

-Gareth’s awards include the Olivier Award for Memphis, the Olivier Award for Merrily We Roll Along, a Tony nomination for A Little Night Music, a Tony nomination for End of the Rainbow, an Olivier nomination for Top Hat and an Olivier nomination for End of the Rainbow.
-He has designed more than 280 commercial musicals.
+Gareth’s awards include the Olivier Award for Memphis, Olivier Award for Merrily We Roll Along, Tony nomination for A Little Night Music, Tony nomination for End of the Rainbow, Olivier nomination for Top Hat, Olivier nomination for End of the Rainbow, Outer Critics Circle Award for Come From Away Broadway and Pro Sound Award for Sound Engineer of the Year.

 Broadway: Todd conducted exactly 1,000 performances of the 2001 production of 42nd Street.
 Other Broadway credits include: An American in Paris, Annie, La Cage, Spamalot, Lestat, Amour, Wild Party, On the Town, Once Upon a Mattress (with Sarah Jessica Parker), How to Succeed in Business Without Really Trying (with Matthew Broderick), She Loves Me, Cats, Starlight Express and Annie 2.
 Composer – incidental music: A Class Act, Taller…Dwarf, Encores!, Band Wagon, On the Town and No, No, Nanette.
 He has conducted at the Vienna Konzerthaus and Carnegie Hall as well as the Symphonies of San Diego, Pittsburgh, Nashville, Long Beach, New Haven, York and The Philly Pops.
 He has conducted more than 20 albums, including the Grammy Award-winning cast albums of his shows.
 He has accompanied such stars as, Beyoncé, Meryl Streep, Mike Nichols, Nicole Kidman, Barry Manilow, Bea Arthur, Jane Lynch, David Hyde Pierce, Tracey Ullman and Kelsey Grammar.
 He is a graduate of Boston University School of Music with a degree in piano performance.Click to close